Illinois Compiled Statutes

 The procedural safeguards shall provide, at a minimum, the following:

-(a) The timely administrative resolution of
+(a) The timely administrative resolution of State

-complaints by parents as defined by administrative rule.
+complaints, due process hearings, and mediations as defined by administrative rule.

 (b) The right to confidentiality of personally